 - meeting holiday and special leave requirements and looking after the health and safety of your employees

-- only employing people who are legally able to undertake that work in New Zealand.
+- only employ people who are legally able to undertake that work in New Zealand.

 We may verify your documents to check that you meet the requirements.
 We may also visit your business or arrange for another person to visit.

 All applicants must: